-Ratest Pocket \$7.50 Oscillator
+Ratest Pocket \$7.50

 Simple and handy as a flashlight.
-A combined high and low frequency generator and continuity tester; furnishes signal for synchronizing and neutralizing and for final checking; tests audio frequency amplifier; checks small and large condensers; can be used as code test.
-A maryelously efficient, compact radio trouble shorter that sneeds up your work. trouble shooter that speeds up your work.
+A combined high and low Simple and handy as a hastingle.
+A combined high and how frequency generator and continuity tester; furnishes signal for synchronizing and neutralizing and for final checking; tests audio frequency amplifier; checks small and large condensers; can be used as code test.
+A marvelously efficient, compact radio trouble shooter that speeds up your work.